FNBUBBLES420-ORG/Bubbles-Bot-Defender/readme.md

 - **User-Defined Commands**: Customize your own commands to engage your audience in unique and interactive ways, enhancing the live streaming experience for both you and your viewers.
 - **Additional Cool Features**: We're continuously developing new features to further enhance your streaming and community management capabilities, keeping you ahead of the curve.

-# COMING SOON !!!
+## Upcoming Features for BubblesBotDefender 🎉

-## adding to bubblesbotdefender
+### To-Do List
-- point system
+- [ ] Point System
-- level system
+- [ ] Level System
-- timer messages
+- [ ] Timer Messages
-- now live message to channel when streamer goes live
+- [ ] "Now Live" Notification for Channel (auto-posts when streamer goes live)
-- shoutout for for channel for bit donations for when user donates to streamers channel
+- [ ] Shoutout for Bit Donations (auto-shouts out users when they donate bits to the channel)
-- shoutout for channel subscriptions for when user subs to streamers channel
+- [ ] Shoutout for Subscriptions (auto-shouts out users when they subscribe to the channel)
-- figure out how to add giveaway function to bubblesbotdefender
+- [ ] Giveaway Functionality (research and implement a giveaway feature)

 ## Built With